get_earthtones.RdDownload a satellite image from a selected provider, extract dominant colors, and generate an earth-tone palette.

 Numeric.
 Number of dominant colors to extract.

 Character.
 Clustering method to identify dominant colors.
-Options are "kmeans"
+Options are "kmeans" (kmeans) or "pam" (pam - partitioning around medoids).

 Numeric.
 Subsampling factor; higher values reduce computation by sampling fewer pixels.

-, returns both the color palette and the satellite image raster.
-If FALSE
+Logical.
+If TRUE, returns both the color palette and the satellite image raster.
+If FALSE, returns only the color palette.

 Character.
 Tile provider for satellite imagery.
-Currently supports "Esri.WorldImagery"
+Currently supports "Esri.WorldImagery".

 Additional arguments passed to internal functions (currently unused).

-An object of class "palette"
+An object of class "palette" if include.map = TRUE, containing:

-: A vector of hexadecimal color codes representing the dominant colors.
+pal: A vector of hexadecimal color codes representing the dominant colors.

-: A raster image object of the satellite imagery.
+map: A raster image object of the satellite imagery.

-, returns a vector of hexadecimal color codes.
+If include.map = FALSE, returns a vector of hexadecimal color codes.

 The function retrieves satellite imagery from the specified provider, extracts colors by converting the imagery into a perceptually uniform color space, and applies a clustering algorithm to determine dominant colors.
 Zoom level and location significantly influence the palette generated.